nordicmicroalgae/content/shark4r.md

 - [IOC-UNESCO Taxonomic Reference List of Harmful Micro Algae](https://www.marinespecies.org/hab/)
 - [IOC-UNESCO Toxins database](https://toxins.hais.ioc-unesco.org/)

 Learn more and get started here: [SHARK4R GitHub Pages](https://sharksmhi.github.io/SHARK4R/).
+It can also be accessed through [CRAN](https://cran.r-project.org/package=SHARK4R).

 SHARK4R is used to prepare and process the taxonomic backbone of Nordic Microalgae in our [data pipeline](https://github.com/nordicmicroalgae/pipeline).